8 Best Stops on the Nashville to Memphis Drive

 The first stop, which is also one of the best stops, en route to Memphis is just a short drive from Nashville.
 Franklin is a city named after Benjamin Franklin and the birthplace of lots of famous country music stars.
 It has lots of antique shops, art galleries and nice places to eat, so you could easily spend the day or stop overnight if you have the option to.

-You can also visit the Lotz House Museum, which is a historic house that was used as a makeshift hospital for injured soldiers during the Battle of Franklin.
+You can also visit the Lotz House Museum, a historic house that was used as a makeshift hospital for injured soldiers during the Battle of Franklin.

-It’s a quintessential Tennessee town, where if you imagine a typical southern US village, Franklin would be it.
-If you’re searching for somewhere to sip whiskey and listen to blues in a stereotypical US city, Franklin is a great choice on the Nashville to Memphis drive.
+It’s a quintessential Tennessee town, where if you imagine a typical southern US village to sip whiskey and listen to blues, Franklin would be it.

 3. Jackson Falls, TN